Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Communication Engineering Approach to Interhuman Airborne Pathogen Transmission

-In addition to these issues in the outer layer, the posture, relative orientation and CBL of the RX should be taken into account for an accurate receiver model as considered for the TX.
+In addition to these issues in the outer layer, the posture, relative orientation and CBL should be considered for an accurate RX model as considered for the TX.
 Furthermore, the reception of pathogen-laden droplets at the outer layer with different types of masks is an open issue to be investigated.